-In late February 2018, After School Matters will debut the Teen Pay and Stipends Page — a new way for your teen to see if they’re on track to get paid for the current program session.
+The Teen Pay and Stipend page is a new way for your teen to see if they’re on track to get paid for the current program session.
 Teens can access their personal page by logging back into the After School Matters application using their Application ID Number.
 Once logged in, they can navigate to the Teen Pay and Stipends Page and see if they are on track to be paid!
 Learn more.

 Starting in Spring 2018, After School Matters is rolling out a more consistent approach to teen breaks during programs.
 During certain programs, instructors may permit teens to take short breaks so teens can eat or buy a snack, use the restroom, stretch and move, or take a “brain break.”
 Taking short breaks helps teens stay focused!
 These short breaks may be unsupervised and teens may be permitted to leave the program site during these breaks.
 After School Matters is not responsible for teens during these breaks.
 If you have any questions about breaks, please contact your teen’s program instructor.